Machina/The Machines of God: Commercial performance

-Reissue
+25th anniversary reissue

-The album is scheduled to be reissued, this time resequenced as a double album with the Machina II material as was originally envisioned.
+In April 2011, Corgan told Rolling Stone that Machina was scheduled to be reissued as a resequenced double album with the Machina II material (as he had originally envisioned), with a release date of 2013.
 The original co-producer Flood will be involved with a complete remix of all the material and sequencing into its original order as a two-disc concept album.
 Part of the restored concept album will be a suite simulating a live Machines of God concert, possibly with crowd noise added, with a mix inspired by Kiss' Alive!.

-From July 2015, the reissue's release was put on permanent hold due to legal troubles with the record label.
+In July 2015, it was reported that the reissue's release was put on permanent hold due to legal troubles with the record label.
 Corgan has said he has spent a lot of time on this and wants it to be released, but the legal issues need to be resolved first.
 In August 2018, Billy answered an Instagram Q&A about this.
 The question was "Will the Machina reissue ever see the light of day?"
 He answered "Just signed legal settlement today on that.
 So yes".
-Corgan announced in later Q&As that the reissue will feature completely new artwork and will not reuse any of the original Machina artwork.
+Corgan announced in later Q&As that the reissue will feature completely new artwork and will not reuse any of the original Machina artwork by Vasily Kafanov.

-As of the 28th January 2021, the NME reports that the Machina reworking is complete and Billy Corgan states that it will contain at least 80 songs.
+On January 28, 2021, NME reported that the Machina reworking was complete and Billy Corgan stated that it will contain at least 80 songs.
+On March 31, 2025, Corgan announced that a twenty-fifth anniversary box set edition of Machina/The Machines of God and Machina II/The Friends & Enemies of Modern Music, titled Machina: Aranea Alba Editio, would be released on August 22, 2025.
+As per the previous reports, it will contain 80 fully remixed and remastered songs, divided as a 48-song version of Machina and 32 b-sides, outtakes and live cuts.